obrienmikej/mikejobrien.com/README.md

 ## commit changes to github

 1. run `rm -rf ~/github/mikejobrien.com/public`
-2. commit to master and push commits to the origin remote
+2. commit to main and push commits to the origin remote

 ## sitemap